ImagingDataCommons/highdicom/docs/seg.rst

 If the segments do not overlap, it is possible to combine the multiple segments into a simple "label map" style mask, as described above.
 This can be achieved by specifying the ``combine_segments`` parameter as ``True``.
-In this case, the output will have shape (*F* x *H* x *W*), and a pixel value of *i* represents that the pixel belongs to segment *i* or a pixel value of 0 represents that the pixel belongs to none of the requested segments.
+In this case, the output will have shape (*F* x *H* x *W*), and a pixel value of *i > 0* indicates that the pixel belongs to segment *i* or a pixel value of 0 represents that the pixel belongs to none of the requested segments.
 Again, this mirrors the way you would have passed this segmentation mask to the constructor to create the object if you had used a label mask.
-If the segments overlap, highdicom will raise a ``RuntimeError``.
-Alternatively, if you specify the `skip_overlap_checks` parameter as `True`, no error will be raised and each pixel will be given the value of the highest segment number of those present in the pixel.
+If the segments overlap, `highdicom` will raise a ``RuntimeError``.
+Alternatively, if you specify the ``skip_overlap_checks`` parameter as ``True``, no error will be raised and each pixel will be given the value of the highest segment number of those present in the pixel (or the highest segment value after relabelling has been applied if you pass ``relabel=True``, see below).
 Note that combining segments is only possible when the segmentation type is ``"BINARY"``, or the segmentation type is ``"FRACTIONAL"`` but the only two values are actually present in the image.

 Here, we repeat the above example but request the output as a label map: